maRT1gaS/cloudflare-docs/content/rules/transform/url-rewrite/create-dashboard.md

 title: Create a rule in the dashboard
 pcx-content-type: how-to
 weight: 1
+meta:
+  title: Create a URL Rewrite Rule in the dashboard
 ---

 # Create a URL Rewrite Rule in the dashboard